DZG’s 2016 plans!

-As we near the end of 2015, Dudley Zoological Gardens is delighted to reveal exciting plans for next year…
+As we near the end of 2015, Dudley Zoo and Castle is delighted to reveal exciting plans for next year…

 Over the next few weeks a £200,000 revamp will begin on three new projects, including new homes for our breeding group of gelada baboons and our group of flamingos and an interactive walkthrough exhibit where visitors can feed dozens of rainbow lorikeets.